nus-cs2113-AY2324S2/ip/docs/README.md

 - Description: Exits the program.

 ### Saving the Data
-- Cody automatically saves your task data to the hard disk after any command that modifies the data.
+- Cody automatically saves your task data to `tasks.txt` in the `data` folder after the program exits.
 There is no need to save manually.

 ## FAQ

 - **Q:** How do I transfer my data to another computer?
-    - **A:** Install Cody on the other computer and copy the data folder from your previous Cody home folder to the new one.
+    - **A:** Install Cody on the other computer and copy the `data` folder from your previous Cody home folder to the new one.